CynosuraPlatform/Cynosura.Studio/README.md

 * .NET Core SDK 3.1
 * Git (used for merging files when updating metadata or upgrading templates)

+### Metadata

+Cynosura.Studio allows you to create entities and enums in web UI.
+Entities and enums created in UI will be generated into code in your project: models, CQRS classes, EF configurations, API models and controllers, Angular models, services, and compponents, etc. You can change generated code as you like.
+When later you wish to update entity or enum metadata, those changes will be merged into your code without overwriting your custom changes.

+### Solution upgrade

+Upgrade feature lets you upgrade your solution to the latest template version.
+When you upgrade your project to newer template version, template changes will be merged to your project without overwriting your changes.
+Sometimes merge conflict might occur.

 ### Templates

 Cynosura.Studio creates projects from default template [Cynosura.Template](https://github.com/CynosuraPlatform/Cynosura.Template).
 However you can use custom templates.